Cogenesis of visible and dark matter in a scotogenic model: Introduction

 Cogenesis is a proposed framework that addresses these issues by linking the process of baryogenesis with dark matter production in the early Universe \cite{Davoudiasl:2012uw, Dasgupta:2016odo, Bernal:2017zvx, Borah:2018uci, Mahanta:2019gfe, Dasgupta:2019lha, Cui:2020dly, Chu:2021qwk}.
 In this article, we provide a novel version of cogenesis originating from the scotogenic neutrino mass model giving rise to a multipartite dark sector.
 In contrast to the usual approach to consider an asymmetric freeze-in of baryons and thermal freeze-out of DM \cite{Kashiwase:2012xd, Hugle:2018qbw, Baumholzer:2018sfb, Heisig:2024mwr}, we present a mechanism where the freeze-in production of visible and a non thermal dark sector are conjoint to the same CP violating decay of a $\mathbb{Z}_2$-odd heavy sterile neutrino within the minimal scotogenic framework.
-The coupling and the CP violation of the decay dictates the present day baryon asymmetry through leptogenesis.
-The dark matter is generated by subsequent decay of the dark sector particle to the lightest stable state as sketched in figure \ref{fig:schematic}.
+The CP violation of the decay dictates the present day baryon asymmetry through leptogenesis.
+The dark matter is generated by subsequent decay of the dark sector particle to the lightest stable state as sketched in Fig. \ref{fig:schematic}.
 This decay is delayed due to the competition between the scattering and decay processes that is crucial in determining the relic density for the freeze-in dark matter to remain consistent with cosmological constraints from large scale structure formation.

 We sketch the minimal version of this framework within a scotogenic model having three $\mathbb{Z}_2$-odd right handed neutrinos (RHNs) and a single $\mathbb{Z}_2$-odd scalar doublet.
-With the masses of the heavier state set between $10^5 - 10^{12}$ GeV we demonstrate how this framework can simultaneously generate the observed baryon asymmetry and a freeze-in dark matter in the keV-GeV mass scale that saturates the relic density while producing neutrino masses in the right ball park \cite{Esteban:2020cvm}.
+With the masses of the heavier states set around $\mathcal{O}(10^9)$ GeV, we demonstrate how this framework can simultaneously generate the observed baryon asymmetry and a freeze-in dark matter in the sub-GeV mass scale that saturates the relic density while remaining consistent with the neutrino oscillation parameters \cite{Esteban:2020cvm}.